he1nh/openshift-prometheus/README.md

 ### Adding the haproxy-exporter as a scrape target

-I will leave it up to the reader to add the haproxy-export as a srape target to the prometheus configuration file.
+I will leave it up to the reader to add the haproxy-export as a scrape target to the prometheus configuration file.

 ### Grafana